HeinrichTremblay/gatsby-source-iubenda-documents/README.md

 ];
 ```

-Your privacy policy and terms will be available in graphql:
+Your privacy policy, cookie policy and terms will be available in graphql:

 ```
 // With one document
 query MyQuery {
   iubendaDocument {
     termsAndConditions
+    cookiePolicy
     privacyPolicy
   }
 }